Lin: What's going on here? Kamaji: Something you wouldn't recognize, it's called love.

 Book Ends: The film begins and ends with Chihiro clutching her mother's arm while they follow her father through a tunnel.
 Her mother even tells Chihiro to stop clutching at her, that she'll make her fall.

 Converse with the Unconscious: Chihiro tells the unconscious Haku that she was leaving for some time (to return the golden seal to Zeniba) and that he had to get better.
-Later when Haku wakes up, he reveals to Kamaji that he heard Chihiro's voice and he followed her voice until he woke up.
+Later when Haku wakes up, he reveals to Kamaji that he heard Chihiro's voice and followed it until he woke up.

 Cool Big Sis: Lin, despite her initially cold reaction to Chihiro.